Nokia E5-00

-The Nokia E5-00 also called Nokia E5 is a Symbian smartphone.
+The Nokia E5-00 (also known as the Nokia E5) is a Symbian mobile phone.
 Like all smartphones in the Nokia Eseries it is targeted at business-to-business and comes with business software applications, including QuickOffice (Office document editor).
 It was released in the third quarter of 2010.
 It comes in a candybar form factor with QWERTY keyboard.
-It is considered a budget smartphone and thus, a successor of the Nokia E63.
+As a budget smartphone, it replaces the Nokia E63 and positioned between the Nokia X5 and the Nokia E6.

 Features

 The E5-00 is very similar to the E72.
 It has more DRAM memory than the E72 but also has some important cost reductions.
 One cost reduction is the technology of the LCDs screen.
 The E5-00 has a transmissive LCD display while the E72 has a transflective LCD.
 E5 supports only 256k display colors.
 Other important cost reductions are the removal of the secondary camera, the accelerometer and the digital compass.
 The third is the "full focus" for the camera that extends the depth of field without narrowing the aperture, instead of autofocus.

-The E5-00 has a smaller battery (1200 mAh) than the E72 (1500) but has the talk-time of 8 hours and stand by time over 10 days.
+The E5-00 has a smaller battery (1200 mAh) than both the E63 and the E72 (1500 mAh) but has the talk-time of 8 hours and stand by time over 10 days.

 It also features a GPS, both integrated and assisted, and runs Nokia Maps 3.0 and Ovi maps.
 Nokia E5 supports Mail for Exchange and IBM Lotus Notes Traveler for corporate emails.
 E5 supports HD Voice.